 Robin Gale-Baker, from Sustainable Macleod, discusses plants going to seed.
-She has also written articles for this website about various growing techniques, mulch, shade cloth, the art of watering, why weed and why wicking beds.
-Also a number of articles about growing vegetables and growing fruit trees.
+This is one of a series of articles she has written about growing techniques (see right hand sidebar).
+She has also written a number of articles about growing vegetables and general fruit trees.

 In general usage, the phrase ‘going to seed’ means ‘to deteriorate’.
 It is derived from the natural act of annual and bi-annual plants going to seed at the end of their life.
 Once a plant has lived out its lifecycle, it tries to perpetuate itself by producing seeds and these fall to the ground or are wind blown or transported underfoot by animals to another location.
 A certain number of these seeds will germinate, ensuring the plant’s survival.

 There is a second reason, however, that plants ‘go to’ or ‘run to’ seed or ‘bolt’ and that is stress.

 Stress can be caused by a number of things:

 - Planting out of season or too early.

 The rest of this article focuses on the first three inter-related factors above, namely lack of moisture in the soil, hot weather and planting at the wrong time.

 Chronic lack of soil moisture will mean that no amount of watering in hot weather will be sufficient to hydrate plants.
 The soil will have become hydrophobic (water repellent) and the roots of the plants will have been stunted by insufficient water.
 Already, you will have unhealthy plants.
 If your soil has been kept moist, and you significantly ‘up’ your watering during extreme heat, your plants should be fine but plants are often under-watered during summer, especially during periods of high temperatures, or they are watered after the heat, when they have already wilted.
 It is essential that beds are hydrated for a number of days before heat waves and, during heat waves, watered deeply each evening.